CVCO/python-trader-sdk/README.md

 # Setup

-1. Clone this project from git repo.
+1. Clone this project from the git repo.
 2. At project root, install this package by running
    `$ pip install .`